 - Marine Preserves where the harvest of some marine resources is prohibited.

-- Sea Urchin and Sea Cucumber Exclusion Zones where the commercial harvest of only these species is prohibited.
+- Sea Urchin and Sea Cucumber Exclusion Zones where the harvest of only these species is prohibited.

 These sites not only help protect marine resources and habitats, but also provide sites for research and education, and are prime locations for divers and other wildlife-viewers.
 More information on the goals and objectives of MPAs in Washington is available in the Fish and Wildlife Commission’s policy and in the comprehensive publication Marine Protected Areas in Washington.